Pre-Trial Release Options – What Happens When I am Arrested?

 Ties to the Community

-- Do they live in the jurisdiction and if so, for how long?
+- Live in the jurisdiction and if so, for how long?

-- Do they have a job, and if so, for how long?
+- Work a job, and if so, for how long?

-- Do they have family in the community?
+- Have family in the community?
 (Children?
 Parents?
-Siblings?).
+Siblings?)

-- Do they own a business/real estate in this jurisdiction?
+- Own a business/real estate in this jurisdiction?

 The second factor that a court commissioner must review when deciding to release a defendant is whether or not they would be a danger to the community if released.
 Danger to the community is determined by a number of factors which include: